johndarrel/hide-my-wp/readme.txt

 Step 8.
 Follow the setup guide from: https://hidemywpghost.com/article/how-to-install-hide-my-wp-ghost-lite/ Enjoy!

-Install Hide My WP Ghost Lite directly from WordPress directory:
+Install Hide My WP Ghost Lite directly from the WordPress directory:
 Step 1.
 Log In as an Administrator on your WordPress site.
 Step 2.
 In the menu displayed on the left, there is a 'Plugins' tab.
 Click it.
 Step 3.
 Search for 'Hide My WP'.